Nithin-bd/block-certify/README.md

 ## Acknowledgements

- - [@nitinkumavat](https://github.com/nitinskumavat) for the frontend skeleton structure for the application.
+ - [@nitinkumavat](https://github.com/nitinskumavat) for the frontend skeleton structure of the application.

 ## Authors